 A “traditional” graduate student may be defined as a full-time student that comes to graduate school immediately following their undergraduate career.
 That being said, many graduate students can be classified as ‘non-traditional’ and we especially welcome students from all stages of life and professional or academic progress.
 We understand and appreciate the work-life balance that goes into pursuing a degree, raising a family, and growing a career.

 Whether you have a career and are looking to further your professional development, or have taken a leave from academia and want to take your life in a new direction, we here at UMBC are ready to help you reach your new goals.
 The Division of Professional Studies can help you identify the best program for you to reach the next level of your career.

 With our campuses so close to the nation’s capital and federal organizations, we welcome prospective applicants from United States military services to consider continuing their education to enhance their careers or to prepare them for life after their service duty.

-We also encourage our ambitious degree-bound undergraduates to consider our Accelerated Enrollment programs and to consider taking graduate courses for credit.
+We also encourage our ambitious degree-bound undergraduates to consider our Accelerated Program and to consider taking graduate courses for credit.
 This provides a jump-start for any up-and-coming student thinking about continuing with their academic career.

 Current students at other universities may benefit from the research faculty and academic work happening at UMBC.
 In conjunction with the other University System of Maryland (USM) colleges, we offer an Inter-Institutional Enrollment program that allows visiting students to take courses here while being administered by their home institution.